objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

        Penelope Odysseus calculus)))
 ```

 In the above, the free variable someone in the `%knows-goal` is used as if it were existentially quantified.
-In contrast, Prolog’s versions of `%bag‑of` and `%set‑of` fix it for each solution of the set-predicate goal.
+In contrast, Prolog’s versions of `%bag-of` and `%set-of` fix it for each solution of the set-predicate goal.
 We can do it too with some additional syntax that identifies the free variable, for instance:

 ```scheme
 (%which (someone things-known)